kr1zzo-FER/Model-Informed-Path-Planning/README.md

 show_plot:="True"
 ```

+Where locations are the names of the folders in the `input_data` directory containing the map data.

 If everything is did correctly, under directory `map_maker/map_data` processed map should be visible as binary file named `processed_map_*save_file_name*`